Patagium: Other

 In gliding species, such as some lizards and flying frogs, the patagium is the flat parachute-like extension of skin that catches the air, which allows gliding flight.

 In birds, the propatagium is the elastic fold of skin extending from the shoulder to the carpal joint, making up the leading edge of the inner wing.
 Many authors use the term "patagium" to describe the fold of skin between the body (behind the shoulder) and the elbow that houses the outer segments of the latissimus dorsi caudalis and triceps scapularis muscles.
 Similarly the fleshy pad that houses the follicles of the remiges (primary and secondary feathers) caudal to the hand and the ulna is also often referred to as a patagium.
 The interremigial ligament that connects the bases all the primary and secondary feathers as it passes from the tip of the hand to the elbow is thought to represent the caudal edge of the ancestral form of this patagium.

 The scansoriopterygid dinosaurs Yi and Ambopteryx had rather elaborate, superficially bat-like patagia in the forelimbs, unique among dinosaurs.
 The exact extent is not clear, but they were extensive and supported by a long styliform bone as in gliding mammals.
 Other scansoriopterygids might have had similar patagia, based on their long third fingers.

+The Triassic lizard-like reptile Sharovipteryx had been found with fossilised membranes between its hindlimbs likely used for gliding.